 Across Wyoming’s sea of sagebrush, two cargo vans full of students approach the Wind River Range or also called, The Winds and will soon embark on a ten-day learning experience through the backcountry.
-This trip is a part of UN-L’s Campus Rec and Outdoor Adventures program Outdoor Leadership Seminar (OLS).
-Every year, students sign up for this course providing experiential leadership training in the backcountry.
-Upon completing this training, most of the students will lead outdoor recreation trips throughout the Platte Basin and beyond.
+The trip is a part of UN-L’s Campus Rec and Outdoor Adventures program Outdoor Leadership Seminar (OLS).
+Every year, students sign up for this course which provides experiential leadership training in the backcountry.
+Upon completing the training, most of the students will lead outdoor recreation trips throughout the Platte Basin and beyond.

 “We took the students to the headwaters of the Platte.
 Really I think of that as the beginning, and that’s the beginning of their journey,” Brooke Talbot, a Graduate Assistant of the Outdoor Adventures program, said.

 When Talbot was an undergrad, she was a participant in OLS, and it was a transformative experience for her.

 “I remember on my OLS when it was my leadership day; I got us hopelessly lost… I went to the debrief that night and Jordan crossed his arm, and he said, ‘You failed today, Brooke, you failed.’
 That just struck me, because I had never truly failed in that capacity.”
 Talbot said.
 “That was something that made me accept failure as a part of life and that that’s the greatest thing you can learn from.”